-1. The patient must meet the above criteria of Covered Indications for SIJI, AND
+- 1. The patient must meet the above criteria of Covered Indications for SIJI, AND - 2.
+The diagnostic SIJI provided a minimum of 75% relief of primary (index) pain with the diagnostic SIJI (a positive diagnostic response is defined as ≥75% sustained and constant pain relief for the duration of the local anesthetic and ≥75% sustained and constant pain relief for the duration of the anti-inflammatory steroid) was measured by the SAME pain scale at baseline.
+The measurements of pain were taken pre-injection on the day of the diagnostic SIJ injection, post-intervention on the day of the diagnostic injection, and the days following the diagnostic SIJ injection to substantiate and corroborate consistent pain relief for the duration of the local anesthetic and/or steroid used, AND

-- 2. The diagnostic SIJI provided a minimum of 75% relief of primary (index) pain with the diagnostic SIJI (a positive diagnostic response is defined as ≥75% sustained and constant pain relief for the duration of the local anesthetic and ≥75% sustained and constant pain relief for the duration of the anti-inflammatory steroid) was measured by the SAME pain scale\ at baseline.
-The measurements of pain were taken pre-injection on the day of the diagnostic SIJI, post-intervention on the day of the diagnostic injection, and the days following the diagnostic SIJI to substantiate and corroborate consistent pain relief for the duration of the local anesthetic and/or steroid used, AND - 3.
-Subsequent therapeutic SIJI are considered medically reasonable and necessary when the subsequent SIJI are provided at the same anatomic site as therapeutic SIJI, AND the therapeutic SIJI produced at least consistent 50% pain relief or at least 50% consistent improvement in the ability to perform previously painful movements and activities of daily living (ADLs) for at least 3 months from the proximate therapeutic SIJI procedure and compared to baseline measurements for ADLS and painful movements or pain relief using the same pain scale\ AND - 4.
-The SIJIs must be performed under computed tomography (CT) or fluoroscopy image guidance with contrast, except ultrasound guidance may be considered reasonable and necessary when there is a documented contrast allergy or pregnancy, since the accuracy with ultrasound guidance is inferior to fluoroscopic guidance.
+- 3. Subsequent therapeutic SIJI are considered medically reasonable and necessary when the subsequent SIJI are provided at the same anatomic site as therapeutic SIJI, AND the therapeutic SIJI produced at least consistent 50% pain relief or at least 50% consistent improvement in the ability to perform previously painful movements and activities of daily living (ADLs) for at least three (3) months from the proximate therapeutic SIJI procedure and compared to baseline measurements for ADLS and painful movements or pain relief using the same pain scale AND - 4.
+The SI joint injections must be performed under CT or fluoroscopy image guidance with contrast, except ultrasound guidance may be considered reasonable and necessary when there is a documented contrast allergy or pregnancy, since the accuracy with ultrasound guidance is inferior to fluoroscopic guidance.6

-Limitation: No more than 4 therapeutic SIJI sessions, unilateral or bilateral, will be reimbursed per rolling 12 months.
-To clarify, a therapeutic SIJI session if performed on 1 side first and then on the opposite side at a different session would qualify as 2 sessions for the frequency limitation of 4 therapeutic SIJ sessions per rolling 12 months.
+Limitations: No more than four (4) therapeutic SIJI sessions, unilateral or bilateral, will be reimbursed per rolling 12 months.
+To clarify, a therapeutic SIJI session if performed on one side first and then on the opposite side at a different session would qualify as two (2) sessions for the limitation of four (4) therapeutic SIJ sessions per rolling 12 months.

-D. SIJ Denervation (also called Radiofrequency Ablation or RFA) is considered investigational, and therefore, not reasonable and necessary.
+D. SIJ Denervation (also called Radiofrequency Ablation or RFA) is not considered reasonable and necessary.

-\Note: The scales used to measure of pain and/or disability must be documented in the medical record.
-Acceptable scales include, but are not limited to: verbal rating scales, Numerical Rating Scale (NRS) and Visual Analog Scale (VAS) for pain assessment, and Pain Disability Assessment Scale (PDAS), Oswestry Disability Index (ODI), Oswestry LBP Disability Questionnaire (OSW), Quebec Back Pain Disability Scale (QUE), Roland Morris Pain Scale, Back Pain Functional Scale (BPFS), and the PROMIS profile domains to assess function.
+Note: The scales used to measure of pain and/or disability must be documented in the medical record.
+Acceptable scales include but are not limited to: verbal rating scales, Numerical Rating Scale (NRS) and Visual Analog Scale (VAS) for pain assessment, and Pain Disability Assessment Scale (PDAS), Oswestry Disability Index (ODI), Oswestry Low Back Pain Disability Questionnaire (OSW), Quebec Back Pain Disability Scale (QUE), Roland Morris Pain Scale, Back Pain Functional Scale (BPFS), and the PROMIS profile domains to assess function.